 This reveals the plant’s power as a clarifying and enlightening force which enables sacred truths from nature to be applied to everyday life.
 See Maria Sabina

-In a more youthful period of my life I sat with many people as they used the psilocybin mushrooms (magic, or as they were called in the west country ‘liberty caps’).
-What I learned has important repercussions for anyone using or planning to use the mushroom or any other psychedelic drug.
+In a more youthful period of my life I sat with many people as they used the psilocybin mushrooms (magic, or as they were called in the west country ‘liberty caps’) and LSD.
+What I learned has important repercussions for anyone using or planning to use the mushroom, LSD, or any other psychedelic drug.

 Many ancient and wonderful cultures lived their lives in this world and their rituals and practices give rise to symbolic statements.
 Here is a statement from a young Native American undergoing an initiation – “On the eighth night, another big bird appeared to me and I determined to accept its gift, for I was tired of waiting and of being confined in my little fasting wigwam.
 In my dream of this bird, he took me far to the north where everything was covered with ice.
 There I saw many of the same kind of birds.
 Some were very old.
 They offered me long life and immunity from disease.
 It was quite a different blessing from that which the chickadee had offered, so I accepted.
 Then the bird who had come after me, brought me to my fasting wigwam again.
 When he left me, he told me to watch him before he was out of sight.
 I did so and saw that he was a white loon”.